spmedia/Threat-Actor-Usernames-Scrape/README.md

 A forum that recently was created from the ashes of Breached going down.
 Admins are Rey from the Hellcat ransomware group and a few other threat actors from the breached/RaaS/db leaker scene.

-Usernames scraped from posted threads.
+The usernames in this list are scraped from posted threads.

 **Date Range of scrape:** September 9 2025 --> current date